srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 nodetool options garbagecollect [--] keyspace_name table_name
 ```

-### 7.14.
-Nodetool join:
+**nodetool join:**
-It adds a new node to the cluster.
+`nodetool join` adds a new node to the cluster.
 When this command is executed, the new node will start to communicate with other nodes in the cluster and receive data from them.
 It is important to ensure that the new node has the same version of Cassandra as the existing nodes in the cluster.

 Follow the below syntax to use this command:
 ```
 nodetool <options> join
 ```

-### 7.15.
-Nodetool removenode:
+**nodetool removenode:**
-This command is useful when a node is no longer needed or when a node has failed and needs to be replaced or removed.
+`nodetool tablestats` is useful when a node is no longer needed or when a node has failed and needs to be replaced or removed.
 Before removing the dead node, nodetool decommission command must be run first on the node being removed and then nodetool removenode command should be executed on the live node in the cluster.

 When a node is removed, Cassandra redistributes the data that was stored on that node to the remaining nodes in the cluster.
 After the data has been redistributed, the node being removed will be marked as “removed” and will no longer participate in the cluster.

 It is important to ensure that all data has been successfully redistributed before decommissioning or shutting down the node being removed.
 This can be checked using nodetool status and monitoring the “UN” (up and normal) status of all nodes in the cluster.
 It is recommended to perform a full repair of the cluster after removing a node to ensure data consistency.
 This can be done using nodetool repair command.

-Follow the below syntax to use `nodetool removenode` command:
+Follow the below syntax to use this command:
 ```
 nodetool [connection_options] removenode -- <status> | <force> | <ID>
 ```

-### 7.16.
-Nodetool assasinate:
+**nodetool assasinate:**
-This command is used to `assassinate` a node and should be performed when the `nodetool removenode` command fails.
+`nodetool assasinate` assasinates a node and should be performed when the `nodetool removenode` command fails.

-Follow the below syntax to use nodetool assasinate command:
+Follow the below syntax to use this command:
 ```
 nodetool [options] assassinate <ip_address>
 ```

-### 7.17.
-Nodetool repair:
+**nodetool repair:**
 Since frequent data deletions and downtime in nodes may lead to data inconsistencies, nodetool repair ensures data consistency across all nodes in the cluster.
 It works by comparing the data on each node with the data on other nodes and resolving any inconsistencies.
 This is done by constructing a merkle tree whose leaves are the hashes of the individual keys.

 Note that while `nodetool repair` is running, it can cause increased network traffic and disk I/O on the nodes in the cluster.
 This can impact the performance of other applications running on the same nodes.
 It can also cause temporary data unavailability during the repair process which can be mitigated by running repairs during off-peak hours or using incremental repair (new data since last repair) instead of full repair (complete data).